baxter100/uk-crypto-tax/README.md

 ## uk-crypto-tax
-Prototype Tool written in Python for calculating Capital Gains Tax on cryptocurrency trades in UK
+Tool written in Python for calculating Capital Gains Tax on cryptocurrency trades in UK

 **The current versions only output total gains but not yet a proper tax report.
 We are currently working on adding this**